robatwilliams/hills-api/docs/backlog.md

 ### Improvements

 - Investigate Aurora Serverless.
 It has a minimum capacity unit of 1 (at \$0.07 per hour), but you can set it to pause the cluster after a period of inactivity.
 There seem to be [a few problems](https://dev.to/dvddpl/how-to-deal-with-aurora-serverless-coldstarts-ml0) with being slow to resume though.
 If can't use auto pause/resume, RDS is cheaper at $0.047 per hour, but that still adds up to $1.12 per day.
 Maybe think of it as auto-sleep rather than true serverless, might be more appropriate for infrequent operations rather than a web API.
 Its real feature is auto-scalability not auto-sleep.
+Work out the costing for DynamoDB with all fields & complete data set; is there really enough headroom?
 - Consider best practice for [nullability](https://graphql.org/learn/best-practices/#nullability)
 - Snapshot-based integration tests for supported queries
   - Including one that all fields of all hills conform to the schema